Gregor-Mendel-Institute/nanoPARE/README.md

 ### Setup (nanoPARE_setup.sh)
-INPUTS:
-  **-G|--genome** [file] (genome sequence in FASTA format)
-  **-A|--annotation** [file] (gene annotation file in GTF/GFF3 format)
+**Usage: ./nanoPARE_setup.sh [options]**
+Options:
+  -G|--genome      Reference genome file in FASTA format -A|--annotation  Reference annotation file in GTF/GFF format -R|--reference   Reference table for input samples (see below)

+Sets up a collection of files required to run the nanoPARE tools:
+  1) Writes a length.table recording the length of each chromosome in the genome FASTA
+  2) Generates a STAR genome index using the reference genome and transcriptome
+  3) Writes a BED file of putative TSO strand invasion sites based on mask_sequences.table
+  4) Writes a transcriptome FASTA file by combinding -G and -A
+  5) Parses reference annotations to identify 5'-terminal exons and single-exon transcripts

 This script must be run before performing any of the analysis steps for the first time.
 During setup, a few reference files are generated for the pipeline to recognize certain features in the reference genome (a multi-FASTA file), and reference transcriptome (a GTF or GFF3 formatted file that is indexed against the reference genome). *nanoPARE_setup.sh* uses these files to (1) find sites of potential strand invasion artifacts and (2) parse out a collection of 5'-most exons from the transcript annotations for comparison.
-If no files are provided, the setup will use *resources/genome.fasta* and *resources/annotation.gff*, which are part of the test dataset.
+If no files are provided, the setup will use **resources/genome.fasta** and **resources/annotation.gff**, which are part of the test dataset.

 To complete setup, you will also need to write an 8-column reference table that gives the pipeline all relevant information about the sequencing files you want to process.
 You can use the reference table in /resources/reference.table as a guide: